compsocialscience/summer-institute/2020/materials/day1-intro-ethics/activity/lesson_plan_ethics_participant.md

 ### Notes

 - Talking about ethics can be difficult for some people.
 Please keep an open mind, and remember that reasonable people can disagree on many of these topics.

+- Try to practice using the concepts that you learned in the discussion.